6 Benefits of Taking Vitamin D3 with Vitamin K2 and Magnesium

 Should you take magnesium and vitamin D3 together?

-It’s not necessary to take magnesium supplementation at the same time as vitamin D3.
+While it’s not necessary to take magnesium supplementation at the same time as vitamin D3, maintaining balanced magnesium levels is important for supporting the body’s use of vitamin D.

 How much magnesium do you need?

-The National Institute of Health (NIH) recommends a daily magnesium intake of 420 milligrams for men and 320 milligrams for women.
+The National Institute of Health (NIH) recommends a daily magnesium intake of 420 milligrams for men and 320 milligrams for women from food sources or supplementation.4

 Magnesium-rich foods